harleenhkbsr/commsboard/README.md

 Planned but not yet built:

-- `GET /api/cards/:pageId/comments` — raw comments for a card
+- `GET /api/cards/:pageId/comments` - raw comments for a card
-- `GET /api/cards/:pageId/summary` — lazily-generated AI summary of a card's comments (Gemini)
+- `GET /api/cards/:pageId/summary` - lazily-generated AI summary of a card's comments (Gemini)

 ## Frontend

 Working v1: board selector, sync button, and cards grouped by assigned member in collapsible sections (avatar-initial header, card count, expand/collapse toggle).
-Currently rendering against two placeholder test cards — needs to be pointed at the real comms board with real properties before the layout reflects actual data.
+Currently rendering against two placeholder test cards, needs to be pointed at the real comms board with real properties before the layout reflects actual data.

 ## What's next (in order)

-1. **Real data**: connect the sync to the actual comms board and confirm what properties it tracks beyond name/status/assignee (e.g. contact info, priority, deadline) — update `cards_snapshot` and the sync route to match
+1. **Real data**: connect the sync to the actual comms board and confirm what properties it tracks beyond name/status/assignee (e.g. contact info, priority, deadline), update `cards_snapshot` and the sync route to match
 2. **Recency filtering**: currently `sync` pulls every card regardless of when it was edited.
-Filtering by `last_edited_time` (last 7 days) is what turns this from a mirror of Notion into an actual "what changed this week" digest — the core reason this app is more useful than just opening Notion directly
+Filtering by `last_edited_time` (last 7 days) is what turns this from a mirror of Notion into an actual "what changed this week" digest, the core reason this app is more useful than just opening Notion directly
 3. Comments endpoint + Gemini summarization (stretch goal)

 ## Setup